This course focuses on the principles of speed and agility development as presented through the M.O.R.R. training system.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Guided Article Critique (3)
+Guided Article Critique Assignments (3)

-The student must write 3 separate critiques on a provided article and conduct research that further relates the article and accompanying questions on the topic of speed and agility.
+The student must write 3 separate guided article critiques on a provided article and conduct research that further relates the article and accompanying questions on the topic of speed and agility.
 Each critique must be 3–5 pages and include at least 3 scholarly articles in current APA format in addition to the article provided for the critique.